slider

 At Oldbrook First School and Nursery, we recognise the importance of regular school attendance and believe that children can only learn effectively if they attend school regularly.
 It is also vitally important that children arrive and leave school on time.

+Education provides a means of enhancement for all young people.
+Pupils need to attend regularly if they are to take full advantage of the educational opportunities available to them.
 Irregular attendance seriously disrupts continuity of learning, undermines the educational process and leads to underachievement and low attainment.

 Please see our Attendance Policy for more detailed information.

-Attendance Policy 2023 Website
+Attendance Policy 2024

 Communication with Pupils